Seed must be utilised freely

 Stop privatisation with licensing

 The open-source licence halts the growing privatisation of seed from the pool of open and commonly owned plant genetic resources.
-At the same time we are creating a dual system of seed supply: we are adding open-source to the mix.
+At the same time we are creating an alternative system of seed supply: we are adding open-source to the mix.

 Secure rights through the open-source licence

-We currently see no way to counter legally established intellectual property rights other than the legal protection of common goods.
+We currently see no way to counter legally established intellectual property rights other than the legal protection of commons.
 In the long run, we hope that society will change its values, making intellectual property rights and the open-source licence redundant.